pengwynn/topsy/README.markdown

 # Topsy

 Simple Ruby wrapper for the [Topsy.com](http://topsy.com) Otter API.
+Topsy is a search engine powered by tweets.

 ## Installation